-This verse should bring your mind to Revelation 9 and the 5th and 6th Trumpet.
-There the Locust Army is referred to as “scorpions” in verses 3, 5 and 10.
+This verse should bring our mind to Revelation 9 and the 5th and 6th Trumpet.
+There the Locust Army is referred to as “scorpions” in verses 3, 5, and 10.
 In verse 19 they are referred to as having the tail of “serpents“.
 So you have the whole gambit here.

 Christ is telling us, we have power over all of our enemies, both flesh and spirit, (Ephesians 6).
 This includes Satan and his angels who help make up the Locust Army that Satan will lead during the Tribulation, though our Father still commands this army, (Joel 2:25).